tantaman/strut/README.md

 To compile the templates

-1. Install Handlebars (npm install handlebars)
+1. Install Handlebars (sudo npm install -g handlebars)
 2. cd to the Strut/client directory
 3. run `rake compileTpls`